bikeindex/bike_index/README.markdown

 See the [how do I run standard in my editor](standardrb-plugin) section of the StandardRB docs to find an appropriate plugin for on-the-fly linting.

 [standardrb-plugin]: https://github.com/testdouble/standard#how-do-i-run-standard-in-my-editor

-### ESLint

-ESlint is configured to run on project JavaScript.
-To run it, issue `yarn lint`.

 ## Bug tracker